lowlighter/metrics/CONTRIBUTING.md

 ### 👨‍💻 General informations

-#### Adding new metrics through GraphQL API, REST API or Third-Party service
+#### Adding new metrics and plugins through GraphQL API, REST API or Third-Party service

-To use [GitHub GraphQL API](https://docs.github.com/en/graphql), update the GraphQL query from `templates/*/query.graphql`.
+When updating a single template, changes should be made through [GitHub GraphQL API](https://docs.github.com/en/graphql) by editing the GraphQL query from `templates/*/query.graphql`.
+Computed or formatting can be made in `templates/*/template.mjs`.
-Raw queried data should be exposed in `data.user` whereas computed data should be in `data.computed`, and code should be updated through `templates/*/template.mjs`.
+Raw queried data should be exposed directly into `data.user`, whereas computed data should be stored in `data.computed`.

-To use [GitHub Rest API](https://docs.github.com/en/rest) or a third-party service instead, create a new plugin in `src/plugins`.
+When making a new plugin, a new folder with its name must be created in `src/plugins`.
+Plugins entry point `src/plugins/*/index.mjs` will have access to `{login, q, imports, data, computed, rest, graphql}`.
-Plugins should be self-sufficient and re-exported from [src/plugins/index.mjs](https://github.com/lowlighter/metrics/blob/master/src/plugins/index.mjs), to be later included in the `//Plugins` section of `templates/*/template.mjs`.
+It should be self-sufficient and independant from others plugins and used template.
-Data generated should be exposed in `data.computed.plugins[plugin]` where `plugin` is your plugin's name.
+Data generated should be exposed in `data.computed.plugins[plugin]` where `plugin` is the plugin's name.

 #### Updating SVG templates

 The SVG templates are located in `templates/*/image.svg` and include CSS from `templates/*/style.css`.

-It is rendered with [EJS](https://github.com/mde/ejs) so you can actually include variables (e.g. `<%= user.name %>`) and execute simple code, like control statements.
+It is rendered with [EJS](https://github.com/mde/ejs) so it is actually possible to include variables (e.g. `<%= user.name %>`) and execute simple code, like control statements.

-It should handle plugins errors gracefully by displaying the error message.
+Plugins errors should be handled gracefully by displaying the error message.

 #### Metrics server and GitHub action

-Most of the time, you won't need to edit these, unless you're integrating features directly tied to them.
+Unless when integrating new features directly tied to these, it is not needed to edit them when creating a new template or plugin.
-Remember that SVG image is actually generated from `src/metrics.mjs`, independently from metrics server and GitHub action.
+Keep in mind that SVG image is actually generated from `src/metrics.mjs`, independently from the metrics server and GitHub action.

 Metrics server code is located in `src/app.mjs` and instantiates an `express` server app, `octokit`s instances, middlewares (like rate-limiter) and routes.

 GitHub action code is located in `action/index.mjs` and instantiates `octokit`s instances and retrieves action parameters.
 It then use directly `src/metrics.mjs` to generate the SVG image and commit them to user's repository.
-You must run `npm run build` to rebuild the GitHub action.

 #### Testing new features

 To test new features, setup a metrics server with a test token and `debug` mode enabled.
-This way you'll be able to rapidly test SVG renders with your browser.
+It allows fast prototyping and to rapidly test SVG renders in a browser.

 ### 🗂️ Project structure